 Cryptic multipliers and survivability.
 The assessment attempts to estimate the total mortality.
 To achieve this, an estimate is included of cryptic mortality (the number of birds that would be killed by the fishing, but not recovered on board the vessel).
 This currently uses results from a single study by Brothers et al (2010).
-Information on cryptic mortality is inherently difficult to collect, however, more information would help improve the accuracy of this estimate.
+Information on cryptic mortality is inherently difficult to collect, however more information would help improve the accuracy of this estimate.
 We have also included a survivability parameter, which accounts for post-release survival of live-released birds.
 No information was available for this parameter and it was given a non-informative value (a probability uniformly distributed between zero and one).

 A single fishing method only.
 The current analysis only includes surface longline data.
 However, it could be extended to other fishing methods.
 This would allow a direct comparison of the impacts of surface longline fishing to the impacts from other methods.
 The risk assessment then allows for a quantitative prioritisation across fishing methods.
+Currently New Zealand also holds public data for fishing under the CCAMLR and SPRFMO, and is investigating a collaboration with Australia to include all fishing methods within their EEZ to include in the next iteration of the risk assessment.

 The ultimate goal of this work is a complete quantitative assessment across all pelagic seabirds and all fisheries.
-This would allow prioritisation of risk reduction across seabird species, and between fisheries.
+This would allow prioritisation of risk reduction across seabird species, and between fisheries or areas.
 In the short term, we plan to address some of the data limitations discussed above, improving the seabird distributions by including tracking data; obtaining access to more observer data; and improving completeness of the surface-longline effort data.
 This will allow us to develop, for the first time, a comprehensive analysis of the risk posed to pelagic seabird species from surface longline fisheries.